FuelLabs/fuels-rs/docs/src/calling-contracts/multicalls.md

 {{#include ../../../examples/contracts/src/lib.rs:multi_contract_call_response}}
 ```

 > **Note:** The `MultiContractCallHandler` supports only one contract call that returns a heap type.
 Because of the way heap types are handled, this contract call needs to be at the last position, i.e., added last with `add_call`.
-This is a temporary limitation that we hope to lift soon. in the meantime, If you have multiple calls handling heap types, split them across multiple regular, single calls.
+This is a temporary limitation that we hope to lift soon.
+In the meantime, if you have multiple calls handling heap types, split them across multiple regular, single calls.